churris-x/obsidian-sync-dictionary-bash/README.md

 By default this file is expected to be named `dictionary.txt`.

-Always assume the global file is correct, unless in interactive mode.
+The script requires you to pass which file is going to be synced with either the `-g` flag, meaning the global, or the `-v` flag, meaning the vault file will be synced.

 ## Planend features

-- `-i` Interactive mode: script will prompt for which file to use as the source of truth
+- `-i` Interactive mode: script will prompt for which file to use as the source of truth, showing the diff, with the following prompt -> \[`Y`es, `N`o, `S`wap]
-- Config management: Have a config file (using [TOML](https://toml.io/en/))
+- `-s` Silent flag: don't output anything to terminal
+- `-h, --help` Help flag: show summary explaining flags
 - Installation with Homebrew?